-Your non-licensed dental healthcare practitioners, support staff and volunteers might also sue you or charge you with unfair employment practice, regardless of whether there is truth to the accusation.
-If they are the ones who have the proper insurance and you do not have, you might end up being bankrupt for insufficient personal resources.
+Your non-licensed dental healthcare practitioners, support staff, and volunteers might also sue you or charge you with unfair employment practice, regardless of whether there is truth to the accusation.
+If they are the ones who have the proper insurance and you do not have it, you might end up being bankrupt for insufficient personal resources.

 My Non-licensed Dental Healthcare Practitioners, Support Staff and Volunteers, and My Dental Malpractice Insurance

-Your non-licensed dental healthcare practitioners, support staff and volunteers can steer clear from going through malpractice claims by being adherent to the ADHA Standards for Clinical Dental Hygiene Practice.
-To be familiar with the jurisdiction of the state they practice helps a lot.
-At less than $100 a year, you may ask them to consider getting a Malpractice Liability Insurance.
+Your non-licensed dental healthcare practitioners, support staff, and volunteers can steer clear from going through malpractice claims by being adherent to the ADHA Standards for Clinical Dental Hygiene Practice.
+Being familiar with the jurisdiction of the state they practice helps a lot.
+At less than $100 a year, you may ask them to consider getting Malpractice Liability Insurance.

 As a dental professional providing volunteer service in the dental industry, you also need to know your professional rights.
 State and federal laws may offer a portion of protection, and malpractice insurers may also include coverage for you.

 Protection from common negligence claims is most frequently due to the risk of the job you are into so it should be highlighted when you review your rights before you begin volunteering.
-The fears of being named for liability claim should not stop you from doing volunteer work.
-Understanding the applicable state immunity regulations, health center limitations under federal law, and policies on liability limits are among the things to need to know.
+The fear of being named for a liability claim should not stop you from doing volunteer work.
+Understanding the applicable state immunity regulations, health center limitations under federal law and policies on liability limits are among the things to need to know.